rowcased/rowcased.github.io/alternate_page.md

 #### My involvement

 At first I just solved a lot of kata in Python as I learned the basics of coding.
 Eventually I studied C and started translating kata into that language.
-For a while was I solving kata in many various new languages.
+For a while I solved kata in many various new languages.
 I also finally created several original kata.
 As I earned additional honor and advanced through the ranks, I evolved from user to contributor into an ad hoc site moderator.

 ### 1. Coder